Skip to main content

 Private Right of Action

-You need by May 2026: dedicated NCII/deepfake reporting intake; identity verification that doesn't re-victimize reporters; 48-hour removal capability; hash-matching for copies; appeals process.
+By May 2026 requires: dedicated NCII/deepfake reporting intake; identity verification that doesn't re-victimize reporters; 48-hour removal capability; hash-matching for copies; appeals process.

 Cite This